 It will tackle two major threats that these seabirds meet throughout their entire life cycle: predation by invasive mammal species on land, and accidental capture by fishing gear (bycatch) at sea.

 The €3.45 million project, which has started in 2021 and will run till 2025, is part-financed 60% by the European Union’s LIFE programme.
-Malta’s contribution of 40% is co-financed by the Ministry for Agriculture, Fisheries, Food and Animal Rights.
+Malta’s contribution of 40% is co-financed by the Ministry for Agriculture, Fisheries and Animal Rights.
 Greece’s contribution is 40% financed by the Green Fund and A.G.
 Leventis Foundation.
 France’s contribution is co-financed by Food4Good and Office Français de la Biodiversité.